 Quickly, I collect the folders I need from my locker and head out of the building.
 Alan should be getting the car from the back of the parking lot and bringing it around so I decided to go and talk to the gang.
 I must admit, being on my familiar terms with my brother and Callum has made my life one hundred times better.
 I don’t have to worry about how I’m going to approach them or what they think about me.

-As I stroll down the steps, Lily gives me the stink eye.
+As I stroll down the steps, Nicole gives me the stink eye.
 Grinning at the fact that I got to her, she scowls and whips her head back to the jock to continue flirting.
 He obviously, seems wrapped in her devious spell.
 Honestly, I pity the poor guy who is going to get his heartbroken.

 I spot the gang huddled around Athena and Ares’s car which is conveniently parked next to Brock’s.
 They all greet me when I see them, Callum and Brock smiling widely when I say hello to them.
 I’m going to take all of this slow, I’m going to gradually allow them back into my life.

-“How was maths?”
+“How was Maths?”
 Hannah asks, her voice teasing.
 She knows I despise the subject with a passion.
 My nose wrinkles at the sound of the horrible word and I blatantly show her my displeasure with her question.